AroosaIjaz/AroosaIjaz.github.io/_portfolio/alone1.md

 This is too much

-The other end of this stream of consciousness is a bottomless fall into despair
+The other end of this stream of consciousness is a bottomless fall into despair and nothingness

 <br/>